Bioinstrumentation: History

 Biomedical engineering and bioinstrumentation are new terms, but the practice behind them has existed for many generations.
 Since the beginning of mankind, humans have used what was available to them to treat the medical mishaps they encountered.
 Biomedical engineering was most developed in the nineteenth century.
 In the recent years, biomedical engineering has gained popularity and focused on creating solutions for issues in human physiology.
 Since then, inventions such as X-rays and stethoscopes have progressed and revolutionized the medical field.

-The concept of biomedical engineering was developed after World War II.
-The invention of the first artificial heart valve was successfully implanted in 1952, the first artificial kidney was created in the 1940s, and a heart-lung machine was successfully using in a human heart surgery in 1953.
+The concept of biomedical engineering was developed after World War II and they even considered it as they make humans work easier as they give exact and Clear detailed reports.The invention of the first artificial heart valve was successfully implanted in 1952, the first artificial kidney was created in the 1940s, and a heart-lung machine was successfully used in a human heart surgery in 1953.
 These advancements are major milestones within the medical field as it provides life changing procedures.
 The development of the Positron Emission Tomography (PET) scan was a significant advancement within the biomedical field. the PET scan was invented by Edward Hoffman and Michael E. Phelps in 1974. the machine provides an effective imaging test for understanding the metabolic activity within the tissues and organs of the patient.